minimaxir/hacker-news-undocumented/README.md

 ### Second-Chance Pool

 Moderators will sometimes [rescue a post](https://news.ycombinator.com/item?id=11662380) which didn't receive a lot of upvotes and reset the submission time on the post.
+(This is also one of the reasons why the FAQ discourages deleting submissions).

 Relatedly, moderators can also [invite users](https://news.ycombinator.com/item?id=10308900) via email to resubmit a post which didn't get much traction.